Partivo/.github/profile/README.md

 ### About Us:
 Partivo is an organization that wants to make a difference with its up-to-date creative services and innovative ideas in every field.
 Partivo includes many brands and these brands are developing day by day with solutions that suitable for their target audience.
-Partivo was established in 2020 and started its services in 2022 after a 2-year preparation phase.
 Our visionary and dynamic team members are here for you.
 Feel the magic of Partivo.
 <br/>